oceanbase/oceanbase/doc/quick-start-en.md

 This section describes how to use OBD to deploy OceanBase Database.
 Take the following steps:

-1. Download the corresponding configuration template from Github.
+1. Download the corresponding configuration template from GitHub.
 These are some sample configurations:

    - If you want to install OceanBase Database on your central control server, download the [local installation configuration file](https://github.com/oceanbase/obdeploy/blob/master/example/mini-local-example.yaml).
    - If you want to install OceanBase Database on a standalone server other than the central control server, download the [standalone installation configuration file](https://github.com/oceanbase/obdeploy/blob/master/example/mini-single-example.yaml).